 Within your organisation you already have process owners – Liberty Create gives you the ability to empower them to drive your business forward.
 How do you upskill these people?
 Give them to us for 3 days and we can train them in Liberty Create.
 Then, as they get started, they have access to a wealth of eLearning, Netcall advisers and Forums to help them to figure out any tricky elements of the builds.

 We’ve found that when collaboration between IT and line of business departments takes place, great things happen.
 And we have so many examples and customer success stories to share.

 Change isn’t just about tech, it’s about people and culture too.
 Create makes the tech accessible to a broader range of users, so change is a faster, more iterative process.
 Project teams can introduce smaller step-changes and see results quicker, compared with traditional, large-scale transformation.
 This delivers change that is closely aligned to the needs of the organisation.
 It also helps to bring people on the journey, so they begin to re-imagine a better way of doing things to deliver better experiences.
 They can see iterative change happening with their own eyes.

 A sharing Community

 The Netcall Community is an online space for those involved with the Liberty Platform, including Liberty Create.
 It is a safe space to ask questions, learn from peers and increase your development as a low code builder.
 And the AppShare on the Community means you can download applications for free.
 These apps, built in Create, may provide you with the process you are looking for, which you can download and tailor to exactly suit your needs.
 That really speeds up your development time.
-The AppShare is completely free and has over 180 apps ready to download, plus, currently, there are over 1,500 Community members on hand to share ideas and ask for advice.
+The AppShare is completely free and has apps ready to download.
+Plus, currently, there are over 1,500 Community members on hand to share ideas and ask for advice.

 Co-creation is an extension of this collaborative working